Cystic Fibrosis Sweat Test

 What is this test?

 A sweat chloride test is the gold standard test for diagnosing cystic fibrosis (CF).

 CF is a disease that causes mucus to build up in various organs, especially the lungs.

 This causes breathing problems.
 CF can be life-threatening if not treated.

 CF is an inherited disease that affects about 30,000 children and adults in the U.S.

-This simple test measures the amount of the chemical chloride, which is part of salt,
+This simple test measures the amount of chloride, which is part of salt, in your child's

-in your child's sweat.
-This test is quite accurate because people with CF have more
+sweat.
+This test is quite accurate because people with CF have more chloride in their

 Why does my child need this test?